gayi3rajesh/Top_Youtube_Dashboard/README.md

 •	What should the dashboard contain based on the requirements provided?
 To understand what it should contain, we need to figure out what questions we need the dashboard to answer:
 1. Who are the top 10 YouTubers with the most subscribers?
-2. Which 10 channels have uploaded the most videos and views
+2. Which 10 channels have uploaded the most videos and have the most views
 3. Total subscribers by category
 4. Total profit by category
 5. Which 5 channels have the highest subscriber engagement rate per video uploaded